 9 Caribbean Communities: Belizeans, Dominicans, Grenadians, Guyanese, Haitians, Jamaicans, Santa Lucians, Trinidadians and Tobagonians

 12 European Communities: Croatians, Czech, French, Irish, Italians, Lithuanians, Polish, Portuguese, Hungarians, Slovaks, Slovenians, Ukrainians

 Non-Hispanic South Americans: Brazilians

 Welcome to the Subcommittee on Pastoral Care of Migrants, Refugees and Travelers!
-As a subcommittee of the USCCB Committee on Cultural Diversity in the Church, we are charged with the pastoral care of migrants, refugees, and travelers from every walk of life, and we commit ourselves to establishing and facilitating programs for their pastoral well-being.
+The PCMRT Subcommittee of the USCCB Committee on Cultural Diversity in the Church is charged with the pastoral care of migrants, refugees, and travelers from every walk of life, and we commit ourselves to establishing and facilitating programs for their pastoral well-being.